 I would like to call is a systemic dysfunction.

 Systemic dysfunction is created not by one person or one institution.
 It also doesn’t develop just because of one or few instances.

 Systemic dysfunction may manifest in the system in various forms and we start to see symptoms.

 Sure we all remember the 2007 financial crash and its ripple effect on most of the economies of the world.

 I observe similar and growing trend in the world of software product development.

 Everywhere there is pressure to deliver more.
 More than the available time at hand.
 More than the people (at the front) can practically deliver.

-In the pursuit of Growth, the Sales teams is assigned sales quota that’s beyond challenging.
+In the pursuit of Growth, the Sales teams are assigned sales quota that’s beyond challenging.

 Marketing and Product Development usually find themselves dragged into the game to deliver more.